ConsulIam/NLW-3/README.md

 *Being developing*

-Trilha Discovery: Workshop 01 - Time 1:06:45 - HTML structure ready

 ### Table of content based in the videos from 12th October to 16th October

-- [ ] First day -
+- [x] First day - Trilha Discovery: Workshop 01
 - [ ] Second day -
 - [ ] Third day -
 - [ ] Fourth day - to discovery